KonGianniou/SOC-Operational-Audit/README.md

 - Is Agent E08 getting worse over time, or does it just feel that way?
 - Are false alarms tied to when a signal comes in, or is it something else entirely?

-Everything in this repo is me working through those questions with actual statistical tests rather than guessing from a chart — the same way I'd approach it if this were a live dataset from a real center.
+Everything in this repo is me working through those questions with actual statistical tests rather than guessing from a chart.

 ---